Dangereye/games/README.md

 ## Design

 Games is an adapted reconstruction of rawg.io (data provider) with an additional light or dark theme, simplified navigation and a little less clutter.
-Content is compartmentalised and has extra room to breathe, making it easier to navigate and aesthetically pleasing.
+Content (Free version) is compartmentalised and has extra room to breathe, making it easier to navigate and more aesthetically pleasing.

 ## Features